Schuylkill Canal: Competition with the railroad

 In 1841, the Philadelphia and Reading Railroad opened, and within four years, was hauling three times as much anthracite to Philadelphia each year as the Schuylkill Navigation.
 In response, the Schuylkill Navigation Company enlarged its canals; by 1847, they could accommodate the passage of boats carrying 230 tons of coal.
-These barges were better than twice the size that could be used on the rival Lehigh and Delaware Canals with the latter's limited lock lengths; an artifact of having a state run a practical construction project without businessmens balancing viewpoints.
+These barges were better than twice the size that could be used on the rival Lehigh and Delaware Canals with the latter's limited lock lengths; an artifact of having a state run a practical construction project without businessmen’s balancing viewpoints.
 In 1850, a price-fixing arrangement with the railroad stabilized prices for the transportation of anthracite.
 This decade was the Schuylkill Navigation's most prosperous period; in 1859, its peak year, it transported 1,700,000 tons of cargo.
 However, in that same year the Philadelphia and Reading Railroad carried over 2,500,000 tons, an amount comparable to the Lehigh Canal's 1855 peak of 2,300,000 tons of coal.

 During the 1860s the railroads had become the king of transportation with their improved power and speed of travel, so like most North American canals, the Schuylkill Canal began to decline in use for general freight and the wealthier westward bound passengers had long since used the Philadelphia and Columbia Railroad to reach the Pennsylvania Canal System to cross the Alleghenies.
 In 1857, the Pennsylvania Railroad had connected Pittsburgh and Philadelphia, would eventually add New York City and Chicago, and was instrumental in the declining fortunes of Pennsylvania's far flung network of canals.
 Railroads could reach mine heads and coal breakers where no stream existed to support the costly digging of a new ditch.
 Coal shifted away from canals to the more flexible means of bulk goods transportation.
 Where the established canals supplied, their markets mostly remained relatively stable and they generally remained competitive with only a gradual erosion of market share as decades passed.
-Eventually, Oil heat and their perennial problems of delivering in winter's cold diminished their role.
+Eventually, oil heat and their perennial problems of delivering in winter's cold diminished their role.
 The self-examination during the early years of the Great Depression would end up closing most, as it did the Schuylkill Navigation Company.